jarofghosts/ziggy/README.md

 send a notice to a nick or channel

 ### `invite(nick, channel)`
-send a channel invitation to nick
+send a channel invitation to nick.
 `channel` does not have to exist, but if it does, only users in the `channel` are allowed to invite other users.
 If the channel mode i is set, only channel operators may invite other users.